hackle/blogger/src/raw/foldr-in-foldl.md

 [3, 2, 1] : List Integer
 ```

-But there is a reason I named this `cheat` - the interface `Foldable` in the type of `foldl`.
+Which works for our example, but there is a reason I named this `cheat` - the interface `Foldable` in the type of `foldl`.
 If we look at the type of `foldl` again,

 ```Idris
 foldl : Foldable t => (acc -> elem -> acc) -> acc -> t elem -> acc